 Last but not least, we designed the cartridge sizing geometry to size a little more at the base and a little less at the shoulder when compared to most resizing dies on the market.
 In properly sized rifle chambers, this helps eliminate extraction issues of fired brass.
 Our shoulder sizing geometry and helps minimize case runout and over working of the brass by not sizing the shoulder too much.

-Modular Sizing Die Assembly….
+Modular Sizing Die Assembly

-ER11 Collet: Commercially available ER11 collet to secure a variety of Decapping Pin and Expander Mandrel diameters.
+- ER11 Collet: Commercially available ER11 collet to secure a variety of Decapping Pin and Expander Mandrel diameters.

 To set up your Short Action Customs resizing die, please follow these initial.

-- Next, lubricate a piece of clean, fired brass and cycle it through the Short Action Customs resizing die in a smooth, consistent ram stroke.
+- Next, lubricate a piece of clean, fired brass and cycle it through the Modular Sizing die in a smooth, consistent ram stroke.

 - In order to increase or decrease sized brass headspace.
 Thread the resizing die body into the press more, or less.
 The use of Redding Competition Shell Holders is also recommended.
-Another way to adjust headspace is to remove or install custom shims between the “Neck/Shoulder Bushing” and the “Taper Adapter”.
+Another way to adjust headspace is to remove or install custom .001″ shims supplied with your die between the “Neck/Shoulder Bushing” and the “Taper Adapter”.